Make a learning

 Ann’s Learning Design Example

-As part of the group redesigning the How People Learn course in the Teaching and Learning Lab Practicum, Ann focuses on developing two prototypes of the course—one using Articulate 360 and the other in a blog format.
+As part of the group redesigning the How People Learn course in the Teaching and Learning Lab Practicum, in the beginning, Ann focuses on developing two prototypes of the course—one using Articulate 360 and the other in a blog format.

 Working Professionals Feedback on these two prototypes